-Local buses, or songthaew, run throughout the day and are an excellent way of making a day trip into or out of Krabi Town.
-There are regular stops, but you can hop on or off almost anywhere by ringing the buzzer inside.
+Local buses, or song-taew, run throughout the day and are an excellent way of making a trip into or out of Krabi Town.
+There are some fixed stops, but you can hop on or off almost anywhere by ringing the buzzer inside.
 Similarly, if you’re not close to a bus stop, you can stand by the side of the road and flag one down, like a taxi.
 The price from Ao Nang to Krabi Town one way is 50 baht per person and you can flag down the bus anywhere along the main road through the village and at the beach.
 Journey time can be anywhere from 20 up to 45 minutes.

 Motorcycle taxis can also be found in Krabi Town and are a fast, if hair-raising, way to get around.
 The drivers will take you anywhere – for a price, which is best to negotiate before you get on.
-In Ao Nang beach, there are small minivans (tuk-tuks) and motorbike sidecar taxis (samlor) everywhere, which will take you most places in the local vicinity for 20 – 50 Baht per person.
-Because they charge per person, it is wise not to load too many people into the sidecar as they are not very stable – for more than 2 passengers, take 2 taxis, even if the driver insists it is ok.
+In Ao Nang and Klong Muang, there are small open-sided vans (tuk-tuks) and motorbike sidecar taxis (sam-lor) everywhere, which will take you most places in the local vicinity for 20 – 50 baht per person.
+Because they charge per person, it is wise not to load too many people into the sidecar as they are not very stable – for more than 2 passengers, take 2 taxis, even if the driver insists it is okay.

-There are also regular taxis, which people often hire as a ‘car and driver/guide’ on a daily basis for around 2500 Baht, depending on where you wish to go.
-They will also take you from Ao Nang to the airport for 600 Baht, to Krabi Town for 500 Baht and to Phuket for around 2500 Baht.
+There are also regular taxis, which people often hire as a ‘car and driver/guide’ on a daily basis for around 2500 baht, depending on where you wish to go.
+They will also take you from Ao Nang to the airport for 600 baht, to Krabi Town for 500 baht and to Phuket for around 2500 baht.
 Prices for many other destinations can be seen on the boards on the street where they congregate.
-In Ao Nang, find them outside Haagen-Dazs on the Beach Road, or at the entry to Ao Nang Soi 8, at the other side of the beach.
+In Ao Nang, find them outside Haagen-Dazs on the Beach Road, or at the entry to Soi 8, at the other side of the beach.
 Note: car taxis will not do short distances within the beach area itself.